ESMValGroup/ESMValTool/doc/sphinx/source/community/introduction.rst

 tools to automatically point out issues in the code such as missing semicolons, trailing whitespace, and debug statements.
 Some of these are fixed automatically.
-We include checks for Python, R, NCL, and yaml files, most of which are described in more detail below.
+We include checks for Python, R, NCL, and yaml files, most of which are described in more detail in the sections below.
 Pre-commit knows which tool to run for each filetype, and provides a simple way to run all the necessary tools at once!

 To run ``pre-commit`` on your code, go to the ESMValTool directory (``cd ESMValTool``) and run